 You can claim land tax on your investment property as a tax deduction each financial year.
 Land tax amounts, when it’s payable, the threshold and available exemptions and concessions differ between states and territories, so it’s important to check what applies to you.

-Depreciation is the only non-cash deduction available for property investors.
-To learn more about depreciation today, Request a Quote or contact BMT on 1300 728 726.
+Depreciation is the only non-cash deduction available to property investors.